datajerk/ctf-write-ups/faustctf2020/cartography/README.md

 Goddamnit, there is is, what eluded me for hours, how could I have missed _this!?_  It's plainly obvious to me now what to do (however, let's continue the exploitation--it has a happy ending (for me, not the hacker)).

 I'll cover this in more detail in the decompile section, but the short of it is, the attacker put in `281474976710655` (`0xffffffffffff` or 2<sup>48</sup>-1) as the sector size.
-Implied in the `Cannot allocate memory` error, the pointer address would have been `null` (`0`), however, the `Sector created!` implies there was no check in the code for this.
+Implied by the `Cannot allocate memory` error, the pointer address would have been `null` (`0`), however, the `Sector created!` implies there was no check in the code for this.

 With this knowledge in hand, we can attack the server by leaking libc, changing the GOT, etc...